chuv13/vinnymarquez/_posts/2018-05-5-i-quit-social-media-and-i-have-no-regrets.md

 + Do you scroll your feed endlessly?
 + After yo watch a video, you see something interesting and click next until you realize it's 2am in the morning already?

 Yeah, read up on "Intermittent Variable Rewards".
 We're playing a social media slot machine.
-Our brains have been hijacked, we're on digital coccaine peeps!
+Our brains have been hijacked, we're on digital cocaine peeps!
 Either we didn't know or we just don't care.

 Even now as I am coding this site and writing this post, I'm keeping my self in check by being conscious of my original intention of returning to blogging.